vjhawar12/vjhawar12/README.md

 I'm a Computer Engineering student at McMaster University focused on **embedded firmware, PCB design, and robotics**.
 I enjoy building systems where software directly interacts with electronics, sensors, motors, and communication hardware.

-I'm an incoming **Embedded Software/Firmware Engineering Intern at The Radiation Team**, where I will contribute to embedded systems and hardware integration for aerospace and high-reliability applications.
+I'm an incoming **Embedded Software/Firmware Engineering Intern at The Radiation Team** in Boulder, Colorado, where I will contribute to embedded systems and hardware integration for aerospace and high-reliability applications.

 Previously, I interned as an **Embedded Software Engineer at Taylor Systems**, where I developed ESP32 firmware and designed a custom Ethernet-connected sensor-node PCB for a system intended to scale to more than 3,000 devices.